jopemachine-arvis/arvis/documents/action-description.md

 required: `true`

+String to Open.

+Should be file path or url string.

+If `target` is not valid, it is not opened.

 ## notification

-Create notification with the notification feature of the OS.
+Create notification with the notification feature of the platform.

 Example :